Francis Laid To Rest As 400,000 Mourn Pope with An Open Heart - UrduPoint

 "'Build bridges, not walls' was an exhortation he repeated many times," the cardinal said.

-Israel -- angered by Francis's criticism of its conduct in Gaza -- sent only its Holy See ambassador.
-China, which does not have formal relations with the Vatican, did not send any representative.
+Israel -- angered by Francis's criticism of its war in Gaza -- sent only its Holy See ambassador.
+China, which does not have formal relations with the Vatican, did not send any representatives.

 - 'Brought them together' -